xzymustbexzy/Chain-of-Experts/README.md

 ```

 ## Usage
-`--dataset`: Specifies the dataset name.
+- `--dataset`: Specifies the dataset name.
 Currently supports "LPWP" or "ComplexOR".
 This argument is required.

-`--problem`: Specifies the name of the problem to solve.
+- `--problem`: Specifies the name of the problem to solve.
 This argument is required.

-`--algorithm`: Specifies the algorithm to use.
+- `--algorithm`: Specifies the algorithm to use.
 Supported algorithms include 'standard', 'chain_of_thought' ('cot'), 'progressive_hint' ('php'), 'solo_performance_prompting' ('ssp'), and 'reflexion'.
 This argument is required.

-`--enable_reflection`: Adds reflection capabilities to the selected algorithm.
+- `--enable_reflection`: Adds reflection capabilities to the selected algorithm.
 This is optional and is disabled by default.
-`--log_dir`: Specifies the directory where logs will be stored.
+- `--log_dir`: Specifies the directory where logs will be stored.
 The default is 'log'.
-`--model`: Specifies the base large language model to use.
+- `--model`: Specifies the base large language model to use.
 The default is 'gpt-3.5-turbo'.
-`--max_collaborate_nums`: Sets the maximum number of collaborations allowed.
+- `--max_collaborate_nums`: Sets the maximum number of collaborations allowed.
 The default value is 3.
-`--max_trials`: Sets the maximum number of forward-backward trials allowed.
+- `--max_trials`: Sets the maximum number of forward-backward trials allowed.
 The default value is 3.

 ## Dataset
 The LPWP dataset is uploaded in this repo.

-Please note that
+Please note that the ComplexOR dataset is still in the review stage, and we have uploaded a raw version of the ComplexOR dataset.
+The formal 37 datasets mentioned in the paper will be released soon.

 ## Citation
 ```